santiment/academy/src/docs/sanapi/available-metrics.md

 A histogram is an approximate representation of the distribution of numerical or categorical data.

-This is better understood with an example: For the period of January 2018 - January 2019, fetch the amount of ether that was bought in every 100-dollar price range: $0-$100, $100-$200, ... , $1300-$1400.
+This is better understood with an example: For the period of January 2018 - January 2019, fetch the amount of Ether that was bought in every 100-dollar price range: $0-$100, $100-$200, ... , $1300-$1400.

 To fetch the values for a given histogram metric, slug and time interval you can use the `histogramData` subquery of the `getMetric` API.